dogweather/forkful/content/en/haskell/html-and-the-web/sending-an-http-request-with-basic-authentication.md

 weight: 45
 ---

-## What & Why?
-Sending an HTTP request with basic authentication means your program knocks on a web service's door, passing a username and password for entry.
-Programmers do it to access APIs that are off-limits to the general public or to perform actions on behalf of a user.

 ## How to:
 You’ll need the `http-conduit` package for HTTP actions and `base64-bytestring` for encoding credentials.
 Import them and use `applyBasicAuth` to add credentials to your request.